-Chatham Lodging Will Pay You Towering Rent To Move In With Them
+Chatham Lodging Will Pay You Towering Rent To Move In With It

 Trouble is, every time they do this, they shoot themselves in the foot.

 My reflexive reaction is to reflect on the circumstances, survey the landscape, and pick up what become bargains due to investor panic based on misunderstanding.
-Chatham Lodging Trust (NYSE:CLDT) has become one of those bargains again and we're going to begin accumulating shares.
+Chatham Lodging Trust (NYSE:CLDT) has become one of those bargains again, and we're going to begin accumulating shares.

-In a rising rate environment, which we have recently entered upon the December 2016 Fed rate hike of .25% and announced increase of three more to come in 2017, hotel REITs are among the best investment vehicles where investors can profit.
+In a rising rate environment, which we have recently entered upon the December 2016 Fed rate hike of .25% and the announced increase of three more to come in 2017, hotel REITs are among the best investment vehicles where investors can profit.
 Simply put, hotels have pricing power measured in days rather than years.

 If interest rates rise, a hotel can increase its room rates immediately.
 Other types of REITs measure their leases in terms of years, and so don't have the flexibility that Chatham has to actually benefit from rate increases.
 Hotels, even extended-stay operators like Chatham, measure their leases in days, not months or years.